SRCH2/srch2-ngn/documentation/docs/index.md

 to call back to the UI thread.

-The calls to *SRCH2Engine.onResume()* and *SRCH2Engine.onPause()* should typically be placed in the *Activity* life-cycle callbacks of the same name.
+The calls to *SRCH2Engine.onResume()* and *SRCH2Engine.onPause()* should typically be placed in the *Activity* lifecycle callbacks of the same name.
 The following code shows how to setup the *SRCH2Engine* in the corresponding methods of the lifecycle of the Android application:

 ```